top of page

 It Wasn't Enough Time

-21 years was not enough time.
+21 years wasn't enough time.
 Owen LIVED those 21 years.
 There are so many things we are going to miss about him.
 His humor, his whit, his laugh, his hugs.
 Everything.
 We miss everything.
 We try to fill the void he left in our hearts by remembering.
 We remember it all.

 He wasn't done yet.
 He had so much more to do, but he did so much more than most.
 Here are some of the things about Owen that you might not know.